Victim of Financial Fraud? Call Now

 Leroy Born Allegedly Made Unauthorized Investments

-Leroy Born (CRD #: 4052650), a broker registered with Wells Fargo Clearing Services, allegedly executed unauthorized transactions, according to his BrokerCheck record, accessed on May 31, 2025.
-Investors may have also worked with him through Wells Fargo Advisors.
+Leroy Born (CRD #: 4052650), a broker formerly registered with Wells Fargo Clearing Services, allegedly executed unauthorized transactions, according to his BrokerCheck record, accessed on September 6, 2025.
 If you have questions about his alleged conduct as a broker, keep reading.

 Investor Dispute

 On February 18, 2025, an investor alleged that Leroy Born executed unauthorized investments in their account between June 28, 2024 and the date of dispute filing.
-This dispute was denied by the firm.
+This dispute is currently pending.

 FINRA Rule 3260